MATTHEW STECKEL BUSINESS HISTORY

 London School of Economics, London, England – Advanced International Economics Stevens Institute of Technology, Hoboken, NJ – Mechanical Engineering and Mathematics

 After Harvard Business School Mr. Steckel embarked on a successful international business career by moving to the Middle East where he worked initially with C. V. Starr and Company, the owners of AIG, before becoming a principal investor in a long series of successful private equity investments.
-He was a participating founder of a number of individual companies that are now the Netoil Group.
+He was Founding Amministratore delegato (Ad) – Founding Chairman and Chief Executive Officer (CEO) of Tamoil Coporation in Europe.
+He was also the Chief Executive Officer (CEO) of Bank of the Commonwealth in the United States.

-Petrodesigns, an affiliate of Netoil Inc., assumed all of the intellectual and trade properties of prior companies of Mr. Matthew Steckel and Mr. Ralph Hicks, and is continuing to work worldwide on further development of their integrated oil and gas industry engineering design programs.
+Petrodesigns, an affiliate of Netoil Inc., assumed all of the intellectual and trade properties of prior companies of Mr. Matthew Steckel and Mr. Ralph Hicks (who died in 2017), and is continuing to work worldwide on further development of their integrated oil and gas industry engineering design programs.
 Ongoing coordination with industry leaders on completion of the automated programs for oil and gas production facilities will ultimately lead to a totally integrated and computerized design and costing method.
 This in turn will lead to worldwide standardization.

 Petrodesigns also supplies consulting and project management services on numerous projects, most involving natural gas dewpoint control for both water and hydrocarbons.
 Some recent projects are listed below: